-For the relevant targets under SDG 16 and elsewhere, capturing progress with just one indicator will be challenging (for example, measuring the 'universal access' and 'quality' dimensions of a public service requires two indicators).
+The UN's Statistical Commission has tasked the Inter-Agency and Expert Group (IAEG) on the SDGs with developing the indicator framework for formal endorsement at the next meeting of the Statistical Commission in March 2016.
+The IAEG has released a set of 172 suggested indicators for wider consultation with a final proposal due to be endorsed by the Commission in March 2016.9 There has been pressure from certain governments and other stakeholders to limit indicators to one per target (or fewer).
+But for the relevant targets under SDG 16 and elsewhere, capturing progress with just one indicator will be challenging.
 Yet while the number of global indicators is likely to remain limited, countries will need to supplement these with additional indicators developed to fit best with national and regional circumstances.
-Data used by OGP and OGP members (such as the Open Budget Survey used to determine member country eligibility) can help countries develop a more robust approach to implementing SDG targets.
+Data used by OGP and OGP members (such as the Open Budget Survey used to determine member country eligibility) can help countries develop a more robust approach to implementing SDG governance targets.
 Platforms such as OGP can also help to establish confidence in the use of unofficial datasets to measure progress.
 Mexico, along with other governments, has led the effort of adopting an international open data charter as the set of foundational principles for the promotion of greater coherence and increased use of open data for measuring and monitoring development throughout the world.
+(See Annex III for an overview of the Environmental Democracy Index and Adaptation Finance Accountability Initiative.)

-Political Will: The SDGs set out ambitious priorities in all areas, and rely on countries taking the lead and embracing the full agenda.
-While the targets related to governance were agreed by all and are in theory indivisible from the rest of the agenda, this does not necessarily indicate that countries intend to take meaningful action on all goals and targets - particularly those such as governance that could require overcoming strong vested interests and promoting far-reaching reforms within the public sector.
-Strong and sustained political commitment will be needed if the governance-related targets are to be achieved.
+Political Will: While the SDGs set out ambitious priorities in all areas, they rely on countries taking the lead and embracing the full agenda.
+While the targets related to governance were agreed by all countries along with the rest of the agenda and are in theory indivisible, this does not necessarily indicate that countries intend to take meaningful action on all goals and targets - particularly those such as governance that could require overcoming strong vested interests and promoting farreaching reforms within the public sector.